claireb-gsa/derisking-gov-tech/_pages/federal-fieldguide/4-deciding-what-to-buy.md

 **All work will be committed to a public code repository** at least daily.

 **Keep technical proposals within page limitations**, to minimize both contractor work and the time required for evaluation.
-Requests for more space may indicate that the contractor isn't taking an Agile approach, or that they don't adequately understand what they're proposing.
+Requests for more space may indicate that the contractor isn't taking an agile approach, or that they don't adequately understand what they're proposing.
 In 18F acquisitions, we typically ask for responses to be 2-3 pages.

 **The contractor must submit links to 2-3 source code repositories** where their illustrative past work can be seen.
 Allow this to include work done by key personnel (e.g., the technical lead) outside of their employment with the contractor, since many contractors will not have any public repositories to point to for lack of clients willing to work in the open.
 This is a far better indicator for how they are likely to perform under real-world conditions rather than the attempted simulation of coding challenges or hackathons.